 You’ve mastered push-ups and pull-ups and you’re ready to conquer the next challenge?
 Then these exercises will put your shoulder strength to the test:

 Handstand pushups are a Free Athlete’s supreme discipline.
 Due to the level of balance and stability you need to perform a handstand, together with the strength required to push your entire body weight up off of the ground, handstand pushups are one of the most challenging exercises Freeletics has to offer.
 But the pain pays off: while the basic pushup works mainly the chest muscles, handstand pushups will help you reach a completely new level of shoulder strength.

-Handstand pushup workout: As one of the 37 new Gods that recently arrived in the Freeletics Bodyweight app, Pegasos challenges your shoulders, arms and abs with a combination of handstand pushups, strict pullups and strict toes-to-bars.
+Handstand pushup workout: As one of the Gods in the Freeletics app, Pegasos challenges your shoulders, arms and abs with a combination of handstand pushups, strict pullups and strict toes-to-bars.
 Can you beat him?
 There’s only one way to find out.

 Straight bar dips

 Time to set your triceps and shoulders on fire!
 The straight bar dip is one of the toughest, yet most effective, upper body exercises.
 The straight bar dip requires you to hold your bodyweight above the bar for the entire time, using your upper body only to lift and lower your chest to the bar.